<img height="1" width="1" style="display:none;" alt="" src="https://ct.pinterest.com/v3/?tid=2613570466604&pd[em]=&noscript=1" /> Skip to Content

 Example #1: Saved Me from Erroneous Debt Collections…twice

-If I had recycled or shredded my lease contract with the landlord in Florida, then I would have probably never been able to prove to the collections agency they sold me to that the $3,400 debt they were trying to collect on was bogus.
+If I had recycled or shredded my lease contract with the landlord in Florida, then I would have probably never been able to prove to the collections agency they sold me to that the $3,400 debt they were trying to collect was bogus.

-Specifically, I was able to point out to them where part of what they were trying to collect on was illegal per the terms of my contract (you know, the contract I held onto instead of shredding a la konmari-style).
+Specifically, I was able to point out to them where part of what they were trying to collect was illegal per the terms of my contract (you know, the contract I held onto instead of shredding a la konmari-style).

-Then when a doctor group here in Houston tried to collect $1,097 from us for a preventative care appointment, how would I have been able to clear us of THAT erroneous debt without having kept the nearly 2-year old credit card receipts and other documents from old doctor appointments to make my case?
+Then when a doctor group here in Houston tried to collect $1,097 from us for a preventative care appointment, how would I have been able to clear us of THAT erroneous debt without having kept the nearly 2-year-old credit card receipts and other documents from old doctor appointments to make my case?

 Paper Organization Tip: Keep records of leases, contracts, loans, etc. for five years or more.